apache/cordova-docs/docs/en/edge/guide/cli/index.md

 Cordova generates within `platforms/ios`.
 You can use the same approach with other platforms' SDKs.

-## Test the App on an Emulator or Device
+## Test the App on an Emulator, Device, or Browser

 SDKs for mobile platforms often come bundled with emulators that execute a device image, so that you can launch the app from the home